 The term culminated with a 36-hour Radio ENRG ‘Charity Broadcast Bonanza’, promoted as #enrgcbb on Twitter, which raised just under £300 for Alzheimer Scotland and Edinburgh Young Carers Project.
 Produced and presented by George and Liam Hope from ‘Rock Block’, they interviewed spokespersons from the two charities and an array of listeners, musicians and other individuals throughout the marathon broadcast while raising funds for two worthy causes.

 Radio ENRG is still broadcasting - listen at www.radioenrg.net.

 George went on to win 'Best Newcomer' at the Student Radio Awards 2014; more info can be found on the ABOUT page.

-George conducted multiple audio interviews for Podium.Me between June 2013 to October 2014, the responses of which featured in podcasts on www.podium.me, a platform for the UK's under-25s to share their views on a vast array of topics.
+George has conducted multiple audio interviews for Podium.Me, the responses of which featured in podcasts on www.podium.me, a platform for the UK's under-25s to share their views on a vast array of topics.
 Some content from the site is also broadcast on BBC Radio 1 and BBC Radio 4.